 The adults in our family do all of our work – and most of our recreation – via laptop and phone.

-My 80-year-old mom keeps up with friends and reading via her iPad.
+My mother kept up with friends and reading via her iPad well into her 80s.

-While we don’t have the latest and greatest video-game systems, technology and especially gaming are a huge part of our lives.
-Is it any surprise that they’re a major part of our teenage daughter’s homeschooling experience as well?
+And while we don’t have the latest and greatest video-game systems, technology and especially gaming are a huge part of our lives.
+Is it any surprise that they’re a major part of our teenager’s homeschooling experience as well?